omarelmellouki/rakuten_assignment/README.md

 ## To be noted

 There are more images in the image folder than there are in the csv file, so I had to clean it up.
 The clean up process, as well as the train, val, split process is all done before the training.
 So in order for the scripts to run *train.py* must be run first.
+A pretrained model is also provided.

 ## Launch a training